richapadhi/Agile/servicemanagement-master/servicemanagement-master/README.md

 ---
 ### Other Features
 - we can change theme of website day(white) and night(black)
-- if customer is deleted by admin then their request(Enquiry) will be deleted automatically

 ## HOW TO RUN THIS PROJECT
-- Install Python 3.9 and above (Dont Forget to Tick Add to Path while installing Python)
+- Install Python 3.10 and above (Dont Forget to Tick Add to Path while installing Python)
 - Open Terminal and Execute Following Commands :
 ```
 pip install django